Argentine Constitution of 1853: Background

+U.S. Constitution influence

+The Constitution of 1853 was particularly inspired by the U.S. Constitution, adopting the latter's presidential model, as well as federalism, an essential component of the U.S. constitutional order.
+The beginning of the Argentine preamble is formalistic but gestures toward its U.S. counterpart.
+Notably, the preamble paraphrases the famous opening of "We, the People" with "We, the representatives of the people", which emphasizes the strictly representative attributes of the Argentine system.

 Previous constitutional projects

-The legal system that would be accepted by the United Provinces of the Río de la Plata, formed after the May Revolution from the Viceroyalty of the Río de la Plata, was one of the main concerns after the resignation of the last viceroy.
-Even though the more urgent concern of making sovereign control effective against the resisting Spanish royal forces put the organizational decisions of the republic on hold, much was discussed and written on the matter that would later be taken into account.
+The legal system that was accepted by the United Provinces of the Río de la Plata, formed after the May Revolution from the Viceroyalty of the Río de la Plata, was one of the main concerns after the resignation of the last viceroy.
+Even though the more urgent concern of establishing sovereign control effective against the resisting Spanish royal forces put the organizational decisions of the republic on hold, much was discussed and written on the matter that would later be taken into account.

-The conformation of the Primera Junta, and its continuation in the Junta Grande, gave testimony to the division of interests between the city of Buenos Aires and the other landlocked provinces.
-In part, such division already existed during colonial times, when the port of Buenos Aires gave the city commercial interest far different from the artisanal and agricultural countryside.
+The formation of the Primera Junta, and its continuation in the Junta Grande, gave testimony to the disparity of interests between Buenos Aires and the other landlocked provinces.
+In part, such a division already existed during colonial times, when the port of Buenos Aires gave the city commercial interest far different from the artisanal and agricultural countryside.

-Buenos Aires benefited from the flow of processed goods brought by ships from the United Kingdom, to which it paid with the taxes collected from the exportation of the country's agricultural production, that being mainly raw leather and minerals.
+Buenos Aires benefited from the flow of goods brought by ships from the United Kingdom, for which it paid with the taxes collected from the exportation of the country's agricultural production, that being mainly raw leather and minerals.
 The discrepancies between the merchants that brought industrialized goods from Britain and the businessmen of the provinces which lacked such industrial capacity, spurred debates in the Viceroyalty of the Río de la Plata over the lack of modernization.
 With the Declaration of Independence in 1816, the first juridical bases had a marked Unitarian characteristic.

-The first project to converge the successive attempts, that defined the different organs of the national executive power in the first years of organization, was the convocation in 1812 of the Assembly of the Year XIII, also known as the Constituent General Assembly; its purpose was to dictate the fundamental law for the national organization.
+The first project to converge the successive attempts, that defined the different organs of the national executive power in the first years of organization, was the convocation in 1812 of the Assembly of the Year XIII, also known as the Constituent General Assembly; its purpose was to write the fundamental law for the national organization.
 It gathered on January 31 of 1813 and worked for over 2 years until 1815.
 It dictated the regulations for the administration, the statute for the executive power, and promulgated several norms of regulation for the legislature, that would be in use for the following years.

 However, the assembly was unable to dictate the national constitution.
 There were 4 constitutional projects; one written by the Patriotic Society, another one by the assessorial commission designated by the Second Triumvirate, and two anonymous republican projects.
 These last two introduced the division of powers on the model of the French Revolution, even though they were still strongly centralist, delegating most of the public power to the hands of a central executive branch located in Buenos Aires.